-1. Jason Ivory receives two paychecks every month, each of which compensates him for half of the current month.
-What type of pay period is Jason's employer utilizing?

-This employer is compensating Jason on a semimonthly basis.
-This is the only pay period type under which an employee consistently receives two paychecks every month.
+- 1. Jason Ivory receives two paychecks every month, each of which compensates him for half of the current month.
+What type of pay period is Jason's employer using? - This employer is compensating Jason on a semimonthly basis.
+This is the only pay period type under which an employee consistently receives two paychecks every month. - 2.
+Lance Quigley receives 52 paychecks every year.
+What type of pay period is Lance's employer using? - This employer is compensating Lance on a weekly basis.
+As a result, Lance receives one paycheck for each of the 52 weeks in a given year.

-- 2. Lance Quigley receives 52 paychecks every year.
-What type of pay period is Lance's employer utilizing? - This employer is compensating Lance on a weekly basis.
-As a result, Lance receives one paycheck for each of the 52 weeks in a given year. - 3.
-Drew Graham began working for his employer on Monday, 9/4.
-He receives his first paycheck on Wednesday, 9/13, and his second paycheck on Wednesday, 9/27.
-The second paycheck was twice as large as the first, and every paycheck after the 9/27 check compensates Drew for the same period of time.
-What type of pay period is Drew's employer utilizing? - This employer is compensating Drew on a biweekly basis.
-The 9/13 paycheck compensated Drew for his first week of employment (Monday, 9/4, through Friday, 9/8).
-The 9/27 paycheck compensated Drew for his second and third weeks of employment (Monday, 9/11, through Friday, 9/22).
+- 3. Drew Graham began working for his employer on Monday, 8/28.
+He receives his first paycheck on Wednesday, 9/6, and his second paycheck on Wednesday, 9/20.
+The second paycheck was twice as large as the first, and every paycheck after the 9/20 check compensates Drew for the same period of time.
+What type of pay period is Drew's employer using? - This employer is compensating Drew on a biweekly basis.
+The 9/6 paycheck compensated Drew for his first week of employment (Monday, 8/28, through Friday, 9/1).
+The 9/20 paycheck compensated Drew for his second and third weeks of employment (Monday, 9/4, through Friday, 9/15).
 We know that Drew is not paid on a semimonthly basis because each paycheck compensates him for the same period of time.
 Because the number of days within each month differs, semimonthly paychecks do not all compensate employees for the same number of days. - 4.
-Vincent Meacham's employer has traditionally utilized a workweek running from Monday morning through Sunday evening.
+Vincent Meacham's employer has traditionally used a workweek running from Monday morning through Sunday evening.
 During the summer months, the company experiences an increased workload over the weekends.
-Vincent's employer has decided to alter the workweek so that it begins on Saturday morning each week.
+Vincent's employer has decided to alter the workweek so it begins on Saturday morning each week.
 The employer expects to return to the Monday through Sunday schedule at the end of the summer.
 Is Vincent's employer in violation of the Fair Labor Standards Act? - Yes, the employer is in violation of the FLSA.
 While it is acceptable for an employer to change a workweek, there must be an expectation that the change is permanent.
 Temporary changes are not permissible under the FLSA. - 5.
 Gino Lofton's employer pays employees on a biweekly basis.
 As a result, the employer defines a workweek as the two-week period running from Monday through the second Sunday of the period.
 Is Gino's employer in violation of the Fair Labor Standards Act? - Yes, the employer is in violation of the FLSA.
 Regardless of the pay period in use, a workweek must be defined as a consistent seven-day period.
 Defining a workweek like this means that, regardless of the frequency of paychecks, a number of payroll-related items, such as overtime hours, are determined on a week-by-week basis.